I'm Married and Lonely. What Do I Do?

 It’s imperative to read the signs from your spouse as each step is approached to ensure that you’re not moving too fast or slow.
 It’s time to love your spouse physically.
 One of the things that had probably dissipated is physical intimacy with your spouse.
 Yes, you may be physical, but you may not be genuinely physical like you were before.
 This is again a valuable time to be trusting, loving, and safe as you move to this next stage.
 Don’t let go of the emotional connection and communication, and continue to make that extra effort to spend quality time with your spouse because all of these steps need to be coordinated for a successful re-bridging of what once was.
 Remember how spontaneous and fun you both were in the early days of your marriage, and reenact that.
 Kiss her in public, hold his hand – whatever it takes to continue healing and recreating what has waned.

 Congratulations.
 Pat yourself on the back and give yourself a high five.
 You were once in a lonely marriage, and now you’re not only back to where you were, but by persevering and working through this as a couple, you’ve contributed toward possibly making the marriage even more potent than it was.
-There’s something about having victory as a couple that tightens and strengthens the bond between you two, and will, in turn, be essential should you ever have to face another struggle as a couple again.
+There’s something about achievingvictory as a couple that tightens and strengthens the bond between you two, and will, in turn, be essential should you ever have to face another struggle as a couple again.
 Now’s the time to keep working on the steps you’ve accomplished.
-However, keep a close eye on subtle regressions and seek out a mental health professional, if necessary, continue to forge forward toward a stronger and more confident relationship.
+However, keep a close eye on subtle regressions and seek out a mental health professional, if necessary, in order to continue to forge a stronger and more confident relationship.

 The subtle and unnoticed falling apart in a marriage is common.
 And the loneness that is felt as a result is also not out of the norm.
-Although a lonely marriage may feel uncertain, scary, and unnerving, it’s something that can be healed and strengthened, and we at BetterHelp are here to help you.
-The licensed mental health professionals at BetterHelp are available 24/7, seven days a week.
-Even more, there are several ways for you to contact someone from BetterHelp, including chat, text, phone, and video chat options, which allows you to speak with a mental health therapist in a way that is most convenient for you.
+Although a lonely marriage may feel uncertain, scary, and unnerving, it’s something that can be healed and strengthened.

 Previous Article“I’m So Lonely”: How To Build Meaningful Social Connections